Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

 \begin{conjecture}[$H^1_{\text{loc}}$ formulation of the SCCC for the Einstein-Maxwell-charged-Klein-Gordon system with $\Lambda > 0$, under spherical symmetry] Let $\Sigma$ be a regular, compact (without boundary), spacelike hypersurface.
 Let us prescribe generic (in the spherically symmetric class) initial data on $\Sigma$, for the Einstein-Maxwell-charged-Klein-Gordon system with $\Lambda > 0$.
 Then, the future maximal globally hyperbolic development of such initial data cannot be locally extended as a Lorentzian manifold endowed with a continuous metric and Christoffel symbols in $H^1_{\text{loc}}$. \end{conjecture}

 In particular, this work contributes to fill a gap in the literature by suggesting a negative resolution to conjecture \ref{conjcontinuous} and, more significantly, a negative resolution, for a large subset of the parameter space, to conjecture \ref{conjH1}.
+Such resolutions become definitive once the initial conditions of our system are shown to arise from suitable Cauchy data (although we do not deal with this problem in the current work, we explain in section \ref{sec:SCCCsubtle} why we expect such results to hold in the black hole exterior).

 Being a natural generalization of \cite{CGNS4} (but notice that the coupled scalar field is now \textit{charged} and possibly \textit{massive}) and \cite{VdM1} (in our case, however, $\Lambda > 0$, thus the Price law is exponential rather than inverse polynomial), we take these works as starting points for our analysis.
 In section \ref{subsec:review_work} we review previous relevant work and compare the techniques we employed with those of \cite{CGNS4} and \cite{VdM1}.